Jim-123/exploratory-optimizer/README.md

 ### Development
-    This is the code for the exploratory optimizer: "Towards an Exploratory Query Optimizer for Template-based SQL" paper.
+    This is the code for the exploratory optimizer: "Towards Exploratory Query Optimization for Template-based SQL" paper.
 We implement it in the form of a PostgreSQL plug-in.
 The code is developed on the basis of project “AQO” which can be found in “https://github.com/postgrespro/aqo”.

 ### Requirements
 - Python 3.6